lhtin/01world/arch/risc-v/rvv.md

     vfncvt.rod.f.f.w vd, vs2, vm    # Convert double-width float to single-width float,
                                     #  rounding towards odd.

+    A full set of floating-point narrowing conversions is not supported as single instructions.
+    Conversions can be implemented in a sequence of halving steps.
+Results are equivalently rounded and the same exception flags are raised if all but the last halving step use roundtowards-odd (vfncvt.rod.f.f.w).
+    Only the final step should use the desired rounding mode.

 ## 14. Vector Reduction Operations

 ### 14.1.
 Vector Single-Width Integer Reduction Instructions